 Rare for a practitioner, he has published a number of articles in peer-reviewed professional journals on behavioral pediatrics, motivation, and gifted education as well as in parent magazines and other resources for families on such topics as picky eating, bedtime and sleep health, and electronic media use through the years.

 His latest published study, in collaboration with colleagues from the University of Nebraska and Boys Town, appeared in the journal Children’s Health Care in 2018.
-This study, based on the sequential treatment model developed by Dr. McGinnis and employed in his daily practice, involved two years’ worth of data collection and demonstrates how first addressing children’s problem sleep in outpatient behavioral healthcare can powerfully impact their overall functioning and render behavioral treatment of ADHD, anxiety, and other clinical concerns either more effective and efficient or superfluous.
-The study may be accessed here.
+This study, based on the sequential treatment model developed by Dr. McGinnis and employed in his daily practice, involved two years’ worth of data collection and demonstrates how first addressing children’s problem sleep in outpatient behavioral healthcare can powerfully impact their overall functioning and render behavioral treatment of ADHD, anxiety, and other clinical concerns either more effective and efficient or unnecessary.

 He is a seasoned public speaker on these topics and others including improving the homework routine, effective classroom instruction, and science versus pseudoscience in the helping professions.
 Dr. McGinnis offers talks and trainings and welcomes opportunities to be of service to your school, business, agency, or association.